Thank you for your time with Race for Grace 2023 and appreciate your Support. Hope to see you in 2024!

 Churchill Downs, located in Louisville, is the home of the famous Kentucky Derby.
 The historic track is also home to a year-round, interdenominational ministry for race track workers.
-Much of the ministry's work is focused on the "backside" of Churchill Downs where the race horses are stabled.
-On the backside you'll find a dormitory for workers, a dining hall, learning center, recreation center and other services designed to support track workers.
-Significant progress was made toward meeting workers' needs with the opening in June 2006 of Christ Chapel, tucked among the barns on the backside.
+Much of the ministry’s work is focused on the “backside” of Churchill Downs where the racehorses are stabled.
+On the backside, you’ll find a dormitory for workers, a dining hall, a learning center, a recreation center, and other services designed to support track workers.
+Significant progress was made toward meeting workers’ needs with the opening in June 2006 of Christ Chapel, tucked among the barns on the backside.
 Churchill Downs donated the land for the Chapel.
 Its construction was completely funded by donations from the community.
 In 2006 we were pleased to start a Women and Children’s Ministry which has grown from just one person to two staff members, one serving each, the women and the children.

 Joseph serves as the Chaplain for Churchill Downs.
 He seeks to show the love of Jesus Christ to the horsemen by taking care of their physical and spiritual needs.
 Prior to serving in this capacity, Joseph served as a church planter and elder pastor of a Nepalese church plant.
 Though born in New York, he was raised in Florida to a mother from Puerto Rico and a father from Peru.
 He attended the University of South Florida, where he grew in his passion to show and share the love and compassion of God through Jesus Christ as he became involved in and served with Campus Crusade for Christ (now called Cru).
 Joseph also attended Southern Seminary where he obtained his Master of Divinity with a concentration in Biblical Counseling.
 Joseph is an avid amateur landscaper and loves to cheer against the Lead Chaplain's favorite baseball team!

 Keren Jemima Dávila Suárez